project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/33-perennial-polycultures-and-a-500-acre-landlord-driven-agroforestry-conversion-with-scott-and-sandy-williams.md

 ---
-title: #33 Perennial polycultures and a 500 acre landlord driven agroforestry conversion with Scott and Sandy Williams
+title: 33 Perennial Polycultures And A 500 Acre Landlord Driven Agroforestry Conversion With Scott And Sandy Williams
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-01-16)